codex-academy/api-workshop/readme.md

 Use the data from the API calls from [api-tutor](https://github.com/avermeulen/api-tutor)

 > Create a new project called `cars-api-widget` - deploy it using GitHub pages.
-And shared the deployed URL with [gwi-mentors@projectcodex.co]()
+And shared the deployed URL with [mentors@projectcodex.co]()

 ## A car filter widget